-Iconic “Trophy Assets” Keep Sending Disney Stock Higher
+Iconic “Trophy Assets” Keep Sending Walt Disney Stock Higher

 If you want to earn better returns in the stock market, then you want to own this kind of investment: “trophy assets.”

-Regular readers have heard me use this term before.
-These properties represent valuable, world-class assets that give their owners a leg up on the competition.
+Regular readers may have seen me use this term before.
+These properties are valuable, world-class assets that give their owners a leg up on the competition.
 And they are so desirable, their owners always have access to easy financing.

 You can see the benefits of owning these trophy assets in Disney’s financial statements.
 Last year, the company’s revenues jumped eight percent to $59.4 billion.
 Excluding extraordinary items, earnings per share last year grew 38%.
 Analysts expect that type of expansion for small tech startups, not the world’s largest entertainment company.
 (Source: “The Walt Disney Company Reports Fourth Quarter and Full Year Earnings For Fiscal 2018,” Walt Disney Co, November 8, 2019.)